chuan920826/vant-number-plate-vue3-ts/README.en.md

 # vant-number-plate_vue3+ts

 #### Description
-This is a code snippet about filling in a car license plate, which is based on shumin's vant-number-plate.
+This is a code snippet about filling in a car license plate, which is based on  shumin's(shumin@gitee) vant-number-plate.
 The original author used vant+less, I just changed the function of demo1 to ts
 #### Software Architecture
 Software architecture description